Thyroid Cancer

 919-668-6688

 Most thyroid cancers can be cured if caught early and treated promptly.
 Duke endocrinologists, surgeons, oncologists, and others use the latest medical advances and minimally invasive procedures to ensure you receive the highest level of care.
-Your team may include endocrine surgeons, head-and-neck surgeons, and interventional radiologists.
-They are all experts in differentiating between benign thyroid nodules and thyroid cancers including papillary, follicular, Hurthle cell, medullary, and anaplastic types.
+Your team may include endocrinologists, endocrine surgeons, head-and-neck surgeons, oncologists, pathologists, nuclear medicine specialists, and interventional radiologists.
+They are all experts in differentiating between benign thyroid nodules and thyroid cancers, including papillary, follicular, onocytic (Hurthle cell), medullary, and anaplastic types.

 Find a Thyroid Cancer Doctor